go-openapi/gh-actions/README.md

 ## Status

-This project is in an early stage.
-It is being actively developed and is not released yet.
+This project is still in a very early stage.
+It is being actively developed and has not released yet.

 ## Usage